 The 1850 census shows Austin Kellogg as the wealthiest man in Town.
 He was the owner of the stagecoach stop and went on to become a state and county leader.
 He was appointed Lt.
 Colonel of the 3rd Regiment of the Militia of the State of Wisconsin for Jefferson County.
 His Kellogg Stagecoach Inn survived for over 145 years in the Town.
-It was a prime example of Greek Revival Architecture, a neoclassical style that appears in many Yankee structures in New England.
-The Kellogg Stagecoach Inn was burned to the ground in 1993.
-The land now sits vacant.
+It was a prime example of Greek Revival Architecture, a neoclassical style that appears in many Yankee style structures in New England.
+The Kellogg Stagecoach Inn was burned to the ground destroyed in 1993.
+Educating local residents about the value of historic local architectural resources is important.

+3. The land now sits vacant.
 William Sacia, one of our first Town officials, claimed to be the first pioneer settler in the Town of Concord.
 His old farmstead is located on CTH E adjacent to the Oconomowoc River.
 The 105-year-old farm home located on that site was burned down in July 2007 to prepare the site for a new home.

 Jefferson County was a leader in the dairy industry.
 William Dempster Hoard published his national dairy farm magazine called the Hoard's Dairyman, which had a significant impact on national dairy farm trends.
 Hoard went on to become Governor of the State of Wisconsin in 1888, and Wisconsin became the nation's "Dairy State."
-The Town of Concord was, at one time, part of this prosperous dairy industry in Wisconsin and was dotted with butter and cheese factories and a creamery.
+The Town of Concord was, at one time, part of this prosperous dairy industry in Wisconsin and was dotted with butter and cheese factories and a creameriesy.
 Most farms in the Town up until the early 1960s still had a herd of dairy cows.